PERSON CENTRED THERAPY

 INSIGHT LEADS TO CHANGED BEHAVIOUR

 In order to make good choices we must first know what we are choosing.
-Many of us live hectic lives with little opportunity to stop and reflect on the decisions we are making.
-We act with reflexive responses and outdated patterns leaving us feeling stuck, dissatisfied and powerless to change.
-Taking time to pause and examine what you are doing and why, can help you become more aware of the causes of your actions and their effects.
+Taking time to reflect on what you are doing and why, can help you become more aware of your actions and their effects.
 Discovering why you behave in certain ways and what you are trying to achieve can help you understand your own influence over the issues you are facing.
-Making time for these reflections and discussing them in therapy can help you gain a better insight and understanding of yourself.
-With this knowledge you can be empowered to make more conscious and deliberate choices leading to greater control over your own life.
+Making time for these reflections and discussing them in therapy can help you gain a better insight and understanding of yourself, allowing for more conscious deliberate choices and a more empowered life.